wolflergf/WaterMark/README.md

 ## Contributing

-We appreciate any contributions!
+I appreciate any contributions!
 Here are some ways you can contribute:

 Report bugs: If you encounter any bugs, please let us know.
 Open up an issue and let me know the problem.<br>
 Contribute code: If you are a developer and want to contribute, follow the instructions below to get started!<br>